 Traditional marketing, where you pay to get your message out in front of the masses, is horribly inefficient.
 The new conventional wisdom is that the most efficient way to attract customers is through Inbound Marketing, where great content is the foundation that leads to being discovered by potential customers.
-A basic website isn’t sufficient to get visibility above the 50 million other new websites created every year – your content has to be great.
+A basic website isn’t sufficient to get visibility above the 1.9 billion other websites online – your content has to be great.

 I recently reviewed a new book on content marketing, Accelerate! by an expert and friend in this space, Arnie Kuenn, which offers guidance and examples on new and modern approaches for the rest of us: